Statistics

 Students must complete the following courses in their first year of study: MGEA02H3, MGEA06H3, MATA22H3, MATA31H3, MATA37H3, MATA67H3/CSCA67H3, MGAB01H3, MGAB02H3, MGHA12H3, MGMA01H3 and MGTA38H3.

 2. Students already pursuing a BBA program and degree may apply to enter this Double Degree program.
 The application can be made before the end of the Winter semester and/or before the end of the Summer semester.
 Application for admission will be considered only for the round during which the student has made the Subject POSt request.
-Students considering switching to the Double Degree program should consult with the program supervisors as soon as possible.
+Students considering switching to the Double Degree program should consult with the Academic Directors as soon as possible.

 The minimum Cumulative Grade Point Average (CGPA) for Program admission is calculated for each application period, and is based on University of Toronto courses only.
 Decisions are made when all grades have been received.